EstherPlomp/TNW-Tracking/abstract-OSF.md

 # Session draft

 ~ 20 minutes case studies
-- Meron
+Meron
-- Esther
+Esther
-- Other examples?

-~ 40 minutes discussion (menti meter?)
+Other examples? -> add post-its to the example sheet? flyer and forms? (flyer also allows for input from other people at the festival!)
+Announce intent to write blogpost for eScience center website

+~ 30 minutes discussion (smaller groups that can each discuss a question for a while - move to a different one after a while + have a facilitator per question + summary at the end)
-- Should we track research objects or has this the risk to reinforce the publish or perish culture?
+Should we track research objects?
+And if we do, what would you use this for?
-- Can tracking of research objects incentivise researchers to share their research outputs in accordance with the FAIR principles, or do we need other tools?
+In what way would tracking of research objects nurture a culture of sharing research outputs?
+In accordance with the FAIR principles?, or do we need other tools?
-- Are there any examples in the Netherlands where tracking of research objects have been successful?
+What are the disadvantages of tracking research objects?
-- What technological infrastructure would be needed to effectively track research objects - Are there existing tools that can be adapted for this purpose?
+What (existing) technological infrastructure would be needed to effectively track research objects?
-- How can we balance quantitative and qualitative metrics in the evaluation of research objects?
+How can we balance quantitative and qualitative metrics in the evaluation of research objects?
-- How can tracking research objects promote equity and inclusion within the research community?
+How can tracking research objects promote equity and inclusion within the research community?
+Question from audience?

+~ 10 min recap

+**Outcome:** blogpost to summarise the session

+**Follow-ups after session (probably):** if needs are clear and there are simple steps that could be taken, perhaps some recommendations that researchers could follow to ensure that their research outputs are easier to track?

+**Requirements:**
+List of participants? (to see if we could ask any additional people to chair one of the questions) Screen for case study presentations at start Sheets/flipovers, markers, post-its

+**Next meeting **
+In October, to further prep session and clarify details

 **Outcome**: blogpost to summarise the session + if needs are clear and there are simple steps that could be taken, perhaps some recommendations that researchers could follow to ensure that their research outputs are easier to track?